chickenmcniggels/IntuiCAM/README.md

 [![Build Status](https://img.shields.io/github/actions/workflow/status/your-org/IntuiCAM/ci.yml?branch=main)](https://github.com/your-org/IntuiCAM/actions)
 [![License: MIT](https://img.shields.io/badge/License-MIT-blue)](LICENSE)

-**IntuiCAM** is an open-source CAM application initially focused on CNC turning.
+**IntuiCAM** will be an open-source CAM application initially focused on CNC turning.
 It will provide an intuitive desktop GUI for generating reliable toolpaths—and a standalone **C++ Core library** for CAM processing, complete with Python bindings to enable seamless integration in other workflows and applications.

 ---